 Our intention is to create an aesthetic contradiction between a “cold” and a “neutral” technology and a cinematographic piece that is human, all of which have a clear echo between the choreographic structure, the dance on stage, and the dance in the video and the sound.

-Winner of the “coup de pouce” call of La Diagonale Paris Saclay
+- Winner of the “coup de pouce” La Diagonale Paris Saclay

 More photos: SKIN at Curiositas Festival 2017